PATTERSON MOORE BUTLER

 We Stop Collection Actions

-Stop collection actions, including lawsuits, foreclosures, wage garnishments, telephone calls, repossessions, and collection letters, by filing for federal bankruptcy relief.
-Once a bankruptcy petition is filed, an Automatic Stay takes affect which prohibits your creditors from taking any further action to collect from you, without obtaining bankruptcy court permission first.
+Stop collection actions, including lawsuits, foreclosures, wage garnishments, telephone calls, repossessions, and collection letters, by filing for federal bankruptcy relief in Cumming and Dawsonville.
+Once a bankruptcy petition is filed, an Automatic Stay takes affect which prohibits your creditors from taking any further action to collect from you, without obtaining permission from the bankruptcy courts in Forsyth or Dawson County first.

 Types of Bankruptcy in Georgia